Bailing out on the old normal

 The Leap supports labour unions, of course.
 More than that, it supports worker ownership of the companies they work for.
 In this, they're supported by the Canadian Worker Co-op Federation, representing 40 "solidarity" businesses, either worker-owned or where workers have voting rights.
 With so many businesses stretched thin by the shutdown, the CWCF has applied for funds to help some of them convert to worker-owned businesses, which are proven to be highly resilient in changing times.

 The Leap correlates closely to the Green New Deal in the U.S. (There's also a Green New Deal Canada, which has partnered with 150 existing organizations).
 The U.S. GND was defeated in the Senate in March 2019.
 Yet its spirit remains alive.
 Take the Sierra Club.
-As their website says, Sierra Club and the Green New Deal recognize that "Climate change and inequality are inextricably linked."
+As its website says, Sierra Club and the Green New Deal recognize that "Climate change and inequality are inextricably linked."

 "The goal of the Green New Deal is an economy that protects and works for all of us, and our shared home, the earth," declares the Leap.
 "The best safeguard against a return to reckless pursuit of maximum profit is to put the economy under democratic control.
 Public, cooperative, and worker ownership must be a guiding principle as we roll out new infrastructure, industries, and jobs."

-"With everything up for grabs,” says the Council of Canadians website, offering, “The Green New Deal(s) we need now.”
-Globally, the COC sees an "imperative" for "programme(s) that include the comprehensive decarbonisation and restructuring of our economies and social systems while protecting the climate from collapse ...
+"With everything up for grabs," says the Council of Canadians website, offering, "The Green New Deal(s) we need now."
+Globally, the COC sees an "imperative" for programs that include "the comprehensive decarbonisation and restructuring of our economies and social systems while protecting the climate from collapse ...
 Recently, a powerful narrative has emerged: the Green New Deal, a powerful call for change that brings with it hopes for delivering deep social and economic transformations."

-Therefore, the COC and three other progressive organizations -- Canadian Centre for Policy Alternatives (CCPA), the Institute for Agriculture and Trade Policy (IATP) and the Institute for Policy Studies (IPS) -- are holding webinars with Transform Europe and the Rosa Luxemburg Siftung.
+Therefore, the COC and three other progressive organizations -- Canadian Centre for Policy Alternatives, the Institute for Agriculture and Trade Policy and the Institute for Policy Studies -- are holding webinars with Transform Europe and the Rosa Luxemburg Siftung.
 The next webinar, on May 6, features Maude Barlow, Mike Davis and Martin Schirdewan.

-Re-opening probably will last until fall, and maybe into next year.
-No one knows how many businesses will be able to re-open, and then survive under social distancing rules -- or recurring cycles of pandemic and social isolation.
+Reopening probably will last until fall, and maybe into next year.
+No one knows how many businesses will be able to reopen, and then survive under social distancing rules -- or recurring cycles of pandemic and social isolation.
 But there seems to be consensus on one point.

 "America will never be the same," warns conservative commentator Grady Means in The Hill.
 "America never has been hit so hard and lost so much, so quickly."